BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 - The media

-- Areas related to Irish studies & ethnic studies.
+- Areas related to Irish studies, local studies & ethnic studies.

 You can also pursue MA and Diploma courses in Irish Folklore at graduate level, as well as MLitt and PhD studies, specialising in one of the many areas of the subject.